ryankinal/campaignnotes/koi-clan/fumetsu.md

 	* Cannot happen more than twice per day, and not within the same hour
 * Obligation
 	* Promised former (Crane) Daimyo that I would get back Scorpion-era fishing rights for the Lake of Silent Dreams.
 Crane used to have them, but they were null-and-void when the Koi was established.
 Crane provinces on the lake have been in recession since the change.
+	* Haunted by an ancestor who died in the Battle of the Hour of the Wolf.
+She never received a proper burial, and I must put her to rest.

 ## Initiative